 Myth 2: The IUD is a big commitment—it’s best for women who are older, married, or already have kids.

-One of the best things about the IUD is how long it can last—up to 7 years for the hormonal (Mirena) and 12 years for the copper (ParaGard) IUD.* But there’s no minimum requirement for how long it has to stay in—you can have an IUD removed at any time on request.
+One of the best things about the IUD is how long it can last—between 3 and 6 years for the hormonal options (Mirena, Skyla, and Liletta) and 12 years for the non-hormonal IUD (ParaGard).* But there’s no minimum requirement for how long it has to stay in—you can have an IUD removed at any time on request.
 A simple trip to the clinic, a gentle pull on the strings, and voilà!
 The IUD is out.

 If you have an IUD removed, remember that the contraceptive effect wears off immediately.
 If you’re sexually active and don’t want to get pregnant, start another method pronto.
 Depending on what method you switch to, you may even want to start using it before having the IUD removed.
 Some out-of-date providers won’t insert IUDs for teens or women who haven’t had kids—fortunately, many are catching up with the times.
 Many of the concerns about IUDs for young women are related to Myth 1.
 Providers may worry that younger women have higher rates of STIs, which, if untreated, can lead to infertility—but as I noted above, research has shown these fears to be totally baseless when it comes to the IUD models on the U.S. market today.